 The undergraduate Accounting program at the Albers School of Business and Economics offers you outstanding academic support.
 As an undergraduate student at Albers, you will benefit from small class sizes and connect with excellent faculty who are highly qualified and committed to teaching the skills and concepts necessary for your success.
-Outside the classroom, you have support from your advisors and the Albers Placement Center, in addition to the opportunities to network and to enhance your credentials through student clubs and other activities.
+Outside the classroom, you have support from your advisors and the Albers Career Center, in addition to the opportunities to network and to enhance your credentials through student clubs and other activities.

 The Accounting Mentor Program was launched to increase students’ interactions with professionals currently practicing in the accounting field and also serve as a networking tool for students and mentors alike.